 We want you to know the danger of traveling to high-risk places and to strongly consider not going to them at all.
 Traveling to high-risk locations puts your life, and possibly the lives of others, in jeopardy.
 Traveling to high-risk areas puts you at increased risk for kidnapping, hostage-taking, theft, and serious injury.

 What the State Department Can and Cannot Do in High-Risk Areas

 - In many countries where the United States does not maintain diplomatic or consular relations, the U.S. government has no means to provide consular services to U.S. citizens.
 In the limited number of countries where the United States has an official Protecting Power arrangement with another country, very limited assistance may be available.
-In high-risk areas, we may be extremely limited in what we can do to help you.
-Please refer to our Victims of Crime page.

 Please take a moment to review travel recommendations from: